Exporting a CIS2 Model

 Material export by: Reference or Properties or Both .

-Select ' Properties ' if you want the properties (" Depth ," " Flange width ," etc.) of each section size explicated in the Part 21 file.
+Properties: Exports the properties ( Depth , Flange width , etc.) of each section size explicated in the Part 21 file.

-opens the Choose Flavour Files window.
-A flavour file is a standard reference file published by an organization such as AISC.
-Flavour files are not generated by Export Model, but must be obtained either indirectly or directly from the organization which publishes them.
-At this time, all flavour files that can be referenced by a Part 21 file generated using Export Model are shape files.
+Flavour File Manager... opens the Choose Flavour Files window.
+A flavour file is a standard reference file published by organizations such as AISC.
+These files are not created by the Export Model function and must be obtained directly or indirectly from the publishing organization.
+Currently, all flavour files that can be referenced by a Part 21 file generated with Export Model are shape files.

 3 .
 The Choose Flavour Files window opens.
 On it is a list of the flavour files that may be referenced in the Part 21 file.

-3a (optional) : Press the " Add " button to add a new flavour file to the list.
+Optional: Press the Add button to add a new flavour file to the list.

-3b (optional) : Select flavour file(s) on the list and press the " Delete " button to remove them from the list.
+Optional: Select flavour file(s) on the list and press the Delete button to remove them from the list.

-opens a selection dialog after your press the " OK " button.
+opens a selection dialog after your press the OK button.
 On this selection dialog, you can select which members you want to include in the Part 21 file.
-If you are Modeling , the members that you selected in the model -- see step 1d or step 2 -- are output to the Part 21 file, and you therefore do not get a selection dialog.

 causes all members in your current Job to be output to the Part 21 file.
 This applies regardless of whether you are doing the export from Home or Modeling or the Drawing Editor .